hungovercoders-blog/datagriff/docs/_posts/2024-06-29-cosmos-emulator-docker-local/2024-06-29-cosmos-emulator-docker-local.md

 docker compose down
 ```

 Woof!
 That was possibly a bit barking mad but we got there in the end.
 I hope this helps you with your local development with the cosmos emulator in a container.
+Next I will have a think and either ensure this works in a CI build and deploys to an environment working, or I might have a play with mongo and see what the local experience is like with that.
+It might be a walk in the park compared to this! (tee hee).